ParadigmFoundation/zaidan-dealer-specification/README.md

 1. This definition of a market makes an intentional departure from conventional currency-pair based markets in which their is a single quote asset and a single base asset.
 Defining only the maker and taker assets for a market allows greater flexibility for implementers, and allows pricing to be defined in terms of either asset at higher levels.
 1. If the dealer is operating on the main Ethereum network, they MUST treat the `networkID` of `1` as the Ethereum mainnet, as specified in EIP-155.
 Private and test networks may use any network ID, but SHOULD use conventions established by public test networks (e.g. Ropsten is 3).
 1. The default value SHOULD be the null address (20 null bytes) represented as a hex string.
 Implementations MAY require takers to specify a `takerAddress`.
-1. Quote sizes and prices within quotes when represented using an asset's user representation MUST use the level of precision specified in the corresponding market.
 1. If a client requests a quote without an order, implementations MAY allow the client to get the order at a later time with a separate method.
 Quotes indicated as `includeOrder` as `false can be seen as traders checking if a dealer's prices are favorable at a given time for a certain market and trade size.
     - Implementations MAY treat these types of quotes separately in internal tracking and/or pricing mechanisms.
 1. This feature is desirable for some users as it opens the door for clients to sign fill transactions with lower-level cryptographic primitives, rather than require the generally larger libraries required to prepare the fill transaction data from the order itself.